 A little regular refreshment goes a long way!

 I always do this when I go on long flights: It's a very mini Abdominal Peripheral Prostate Massage.
 Every hour or so I get up and go to the lavatory and do my 30 seconds of massage and exercise as well as a little stretching or flexing for the rest of my muscles.

 The process takes no more than 2 minutes.

 When the plane lands I always feel Great!
 I never have that tired heavy feeling that most people get at the end of a flight.

 If you massage gland tissue too hard you can cause damage.
 Your prostate gland is made up of both muscle and gland tissue.
 Gland tissue is much more delicate than muscle or skin tissue.
 Especially if the gland is not healthy.
-So be always gentle when you are massaging your prostate gland directly.
+So, always be gentle when you are massaging your prostate gland directly.

 The Abdominal Peripheral Prostate Massage is done in areas around your prostate.
 There is a lot of fat and muscle there as well your intestines.
-So you can massage these areas as deeply as is comfortable.
+So, you can massage these areas as deeply as is comfortable.

 Try the complete Abdominal Peripheral Prostate Massage tonight before you go to bed.
 See how much better things feel in the morning!